 2. Social Gatherings

 Now is the time to cancel get-togethers, including dating, family visits, and house parties.
 These gatherings should all be postponed or held virtually if possible.

 3. Non-essential Appointments

 Road travel and all other activities should be reserved for essentials (grocery shopping, medical appointments, and such).
 Your hair, nails, and other non-essential appointments can wait until restrictions are lifted.

 Social distancing is slowing the spread of the virus and allowing our health care system to cope.
-By following set restrictions, we are also buying time for our researchers and scientists to develop new tools for rapid detection, as well as treatments (such as vaccines).
+By following set restrictions, we are also buying time for our researchers and scientists to develop new tools for rapid detection and treatments (such as vaccines).

 For now, we can take the best care of ourselves and learn new skills that will help us do it.

 Learn First Aid in the Safety of your own home.
-First Aid Pro is offering First Aid online training where you can learn health and safety tips for coronavirus and other emergencies.
-Learn First Aid, CPR, and use an AED to keep yourself and your loved ones safe during the pandemic season.
+First Aid Pro is offering First Aid Face-to-Face training where you can learn health and safety tips for coronavirus and other emergencies.
+Learn First Aid, CPR, and AED to keep yourself and your loved ones safe during the pandemic season.